jeugregg/coronavirusModel/README.md

 This notebook shows the evolution of COVID-19 virus all over the world.
 (coronavirus-visualization-modeling.ipynb)

-It also focuses on South Korea areas.
+It also focuses on South Korea  and France areas.

-Animated Maps are Available for South Korea & World.
+Animated Maps are Available by Regions for  South Korea, France Regions, USA, China.
+Also, more globaly other contries of the World.

 Published version is available on kaggle : https://www.kaggle.com/jeugregg/coronavirus-visualization-modeling